proycon/flat/docs/administration_guide.rst

 * ``creategroupnamespaces`` -- Boolean, automatically create namespace directories for all groups the user belongs to (upon login).
 The directory name corresponds to the group name.
 * ``metadataindex`` -- List of metadata keys that will be shown in the document index (there is only space for a limited few).
 * ``metadataconstraints``  -- Dictionary of metadata keys to lists of possible values, constrains the values in the metadata editor rather than offering a free-fill field.
 Example: ``'metadataconstraints': {'language': ['fr','en,'es']}``
+* ``converters`` -- List of converters that can convert from arbitrary formats to FoLiA XML on document upload.
+See the section on converters further below for syntax.

 =====================
 User permissions